hantczak/GitHubRepositoryViewer/README.md

   `https://api.github.com/repos/{username}/{repositoryName}/stargazers}`

 * Second feature coming to my mind is returning average star number for user repositories.
 It could use same list of repositories as fuction returning sum of stars.
-This value could be calculated in service and returned as a field inside UserStarInfoDto object, alongside userStarInfo of the user.
+This value could be calculated in service and returned as a field inside UserStarInfoDto object, alongside sum of stars of the user.

 * As GitHub also provides endpoint for getting repositories assigned to an organisation, so it would be a good idea to implement also this feature.
 The endpoint is: